 We construct a comparison for the Swiss Population for the year 2011, where we use the FTA key figures.
 To control the difference of statistical units we restrict our analysis to married couples.
 Afterwards, we construct a pseudo net income with the HBS that is comparable to the net income from tax statistics.
 We do this by subtracting social security contributions and transfers to other households from Total income (earnings, wealth and direct social transfers).
 Some differences stemming from fiscal deductions remain, which cannot be reflected within the HBS.
 Peters (2005) showed that deductions reduced taxable income by almost 30 percent on average.
 Therefore, it is not surprising that net incomes within tax statistics are substantially smaller on average.
 We assume that these deductions are proportionally equal across the whole income distribution and hence do not interfere with the comparison and correct this difference with a multiplicative (log of mean) location shift.
 To get a fair benchmark for the tax data distribution, we apply sampling weights.

 We construct a restricted comparison for the canton of Berne, where we are able to observe both tax units and households, and address the conceptual different statistical units directly.
-We improve our comparison further by excluding households with more than seven members, which is the highest number within HBS for the canton Berne.
+We improve our comparison further by excluding households in tax data with more than seven members, which is the highest number within HBS for the canton Berne.
 We do this to exclude collective households from the comparison, which are by definition not represented within the HBS.
 We base the comparison on primary income, (a) to get rid of the deductions and (b) to avoid a potential bias from missing information on social welfare, which is not represented in tax data but in the survey data.
 The drawback of this strategy is that we cannot compare the same years.
 Tax data represents the year 2012, while the most actual HBS data refers to 2011.
 We therefore test if the distribution based on tax units in Bern differs between 2011 and 2012.
 No substantial difference could be identified.

 The lower left and the lower mid graph in Figure 4 plot the relative Density of the HBS distribution with tax data as reference distribution.
 The results show a poor overlap of the distributions, which mainly stems from an ”upper middle class bias” within the survey data.
 This bias seams more pronounced in the plot for married than in the plot for Bern.
 In addition, this difference can be explained with missing welfare incomes in tax data, which leads to an underrepresentation in the lower part of the income distribution within tax data.
 The extreme parts (very rich and poor) are better represented in both plots within tax data.
 All in all, the upper middle class bias results in an underestimation of inequality.
 The Gini coefficient for Bern is +0.06 higher in tax data than in the HBS.
 A comparison of the Gini coefficients for the tax data and HBS for the married results in even a +0.18 higher coefficient, which is explained by the upper middle class bias and the missing social welfare incomes.